pheonixfirewingz/LunaLuxEngine/README.md

 you may use our code in your projects but clear public credit must be given
 ----------------------------------------------------------------------------------------------
 # TODO
-- remove dependence on glfw on linux & mac
+- remove dependence on glfw on mac

 Supported Platforms
 -----------------------------------------------------------------------------------------------